 What Is Selenium Testing?

-Many testing teams use Selenium testing.
+Many teams are using Selenium testing.
 Here we cover what Selenium is, how it works, and if using Selenium is a good idea for your team.

 Selenium is a set of tools that allow you automate web testing.

 Unlike some tools out there, Selenium is pretty easy to define:

 It’s really that simple.
 Obviously, in practice, there’s a little more to it than that.